HorseAJ86/node-jquery/README.md

 node-jQuery
 ====

-A stupid-simple wrapper over jQuery for nodejs.
+A stupid-simple wrapper over jQuery for Ender.JS (browser) and Node.JS.
 Currently 1.6.2.

-Works in the Browser and in Node.JS.
+Ender.JS
+---

+    ender add jQuery # note the capitalization

+    var $ = require('jQuery');

+Note: An upcoming Ender.JS update will make it so that

+Node.JS
+---

-    npm install jquery
+    npm install jquery # note the lowercase

     var $ = require('jquery');